Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 Find the JAX-RS API to create Jersey REST web service endpoints.

-@GET: The method annotated with @GET responds to HTTP GET method.
+@GET: Responds to HTTP GET method.

-@POST: The method annotated with @POST responds to HTTP POST method.
+@POST: Responds to HTTP POST method.

-@PUT: The method annotated with @PUT responds to HTTP PUT method.
+@PUT: Responds to HTTP PUT method.

-@DELETE: The method annotated with @DELETE responds to HTTP DELETE method.
+@DELETE: Responds to HTTP DELETE method.

-@HEAD: The method annotated with @HEAD responds to HTTP HEAD method.
+@HEAD: Responds to HTTP HEAD method.

-@OPTIONS: The method annotated with @OPTIONS responds to HTTP OPTIONS method.
+@OPTIONS: Responds to HTTP OPTIONS method.

 2. Find the javax.ws.rs API to handle paths.

-It defines a URI path for a class or method.
+@Path : Defines a URI path for a class or method.
 It can be annotated on methods and class level with a relative path.

 @Path("/article")